Adelasantos12/disabilities_normscanner/references/frameworks/conventionality-analysis.md

 For NormTrace, **conventionality analysis** should be understood as the structured assessment of whether a domestic legal instrument is compatible with the relevant international standard in terms of:

-- legal effect,
+- legal effect;
-- institutional design,
+- institutional design;
-- enforceability,
+- enforceability;
-- rights-holder access,
+- rights-holder access;
 - and implementation-oriented consequences.

 This does **not** mean simple textual comparison.